Skill: intercom

 intercom threads | Your active conversations |

-intercom children <id> | Sub-conversations of a parent |
+intercom children <id> | Sub-tasks of a parent |

-intercom list [filters] | Search conversations |
+intercom list [filters] | Search tasks |

 intercom dep <a> <b> | Add dependency |